shawntmeyer/AzureVirtualDesktop/docs/avd.md

 Every access request in the AVD project is treated with scrutiny, requiring explicit verification.
 This is achieved through:

-* Multifactor authentication (MFA) to ensure robust identity validation.
+- Multifactor authentication (MFA) to ensure robust identity validation.
-* Conditional access policies that evaluate the context of each session.
+- Conditional access policies that evaluate the context of each session.
-* Continuous assessment of the trustworthiness of each request, even from within the network.
+- Continuous assessment of the trustworthiness of each request, even from within the network.

 #### Use Least Privilege Access

-* The principle of least privilege is rigorously applied to limit exposure to sensitive resources:
+- The principle of least privilege is rigorously applied to limit exposure to sensitive resources:
-* Just-In-Time (JIT) and Just-Enough-Access (JEA) policies restrict access to what is necessary for the task at hand.
+- Just-In-Time (JIT) and Just-Enough-Access (JEA) policies restrict access to what is necessary for the task at hand.
-* Role-Based Access Control (RBAC) ensures that users have access only to the resources they need.
+- Role-Based Access Control (RBAC) ensures that users have access only to the resources they need.
 Segmentation of duties and micro-segmentation of the network further reduce the risk of unauthorized access.

 #### Assume Breach

 Operating under the assumption that a breach can occur, the AVD project is designed to minimize impact:

-* End-to-end encryption safeguards data in transit and at rest.
+- End-to-end encryption safeguards data in transit and at rest.
-* Analytics and threat detection mechanisms provide visibility and rapid response capabilities.
+- Analytics and threat detection mechanisms provide visibility and rapid response capabilities.
-* Automated threat detection and response are implemented to address potential security incidents swiftly.
+- Automated threat detection and response are implemented to address potential security incidents swiftly.

-The AVD project's design reflects these principles through its use of ***businessUnitIdentifier*** and ***hostpoolIdentifier*** to create a structured and secure resource hierarchy.
-The ***centralizedAVDMonitoring*** parameter allows for a unified security monitoring approach, enhancing the overall security posture.
+The AVD project's design reflects these principles through its use of the `businessUnitIdentifier` and `hostpoolIdentifier` to create a structured and secure resource hierarchy.
+The `centralizedAVDMonitoring` parameter allows for a unified security monitoring approach, enhancing the overall security posture.

 Furthermore, the project’s design incorporates the Zero Trust principle of ‘least privilege access’ through its use of sharding to increase storage capacity.
 This approach ensures that each user assigned to the hostpool application groups only has access to one file share, thereby limiting their access and enhancing the security of the system.
 This means that a user can only access the data they need for their specific tasks and cannot access or modify data in other shards.
 This approach effectively limits each user's access, enhancing the security of the system by reducing the potential impact of a security breach.
 It also aligns with the Zero Trust principle of 'never trust, always verify' as each access request is treated as potentially risky and is therefore verified before access is granted.

 In practice, the AVD project may deviate from standard Zero Trust practices to accommodate specific business needs or technical requirements.
 These deviations are carefully considered to maintain the integrity of the security model while providing the necessary flexibility for the project's success.